-Once the zone diving meets have concluded and not later than Sunday, March 14, the list of selected divers will be posted to the NCAA website (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving).
+Once the zone diving championships have concluded, and not later than Sunday, March 13, the list of selected divers will be posted to ncaa.org.
 Institutions with divers selected to the championships will be notified by the NCAA national office.
 Additionally, for the full list of divers eligible to compete at the finals site that include the institutionally funded divers, refer to the DiveMeets site.